Data-drone/CarND-Capstone/README.md

 ##### Tasks:

 Find the nearest traffic light from the base_waypoints.
 Based on the image_color determine whether it is necessary to stop.

+###### Approach:

+We used the Bosch Traffic Light Dataset to build a classifier leveraging the tensorflow object detection API and also using a pretrained faster rcnn inception v2 model.

+We experimented with a ssd model but it didn't work as well with small sized traffic lights.

 #### Object Detection Lab